neontribe/ARCVMarket/README.md

 # Copyright
 This project was developed by :

-NeonTribe Ltd (registered in England and Wales #06165574)
+Neontribe Ltd (registered in England and Wales #06165574)

 Under contract for